-1. Nomination Committee
+2. Nomination Committee

 This Committee is a statutory organ which determines the details of any proposals concerning the election and dismissal of Directors to be submitted to general meetings of shareholders.
 The three members of the Committee are elected by the Board of Directors.
-The Committee's decisions are based on determined standards relating to personality, insight, expertise and experience in corporate management and others.
+As for the Committee's decisions, fixed nomination standards such as character/knowledge, corporate management experience, and expertise are established, and they are carried out based on such standards.
 In addition, the Committee establishes Independence Criteria for Outside Directors to maintain their independence from Nomura Group.
-The current members of this Committee are: Nobuyuki Koga, a Director not concurrently serving as an Executive Officer, and Outside Directors Hiroshi Kimura and Kazuhiko Ishimura.
-This Committee is chaired by Nobuyuki Koga.
+The current members of this Committee are: Outside Directors Hiroshi Kimura, Kazuhiko Ishimura and Nobuyuki Koga, a Director not concurrently serving as an Executive Officer.
+This Committee is chaired by Hiroshi Kimura.